StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Some Christians Will Achieve Greater Eternal Rewards Than Others" page-title="Introduction to the idea that some Christians will receive greater eternal rewards than others" header-title="Some general passages dealing with differing levels of eternal reward"
 %}}

+## Euphimism {#euphimism}

+### Euphimism > Use in scripture {#euphimism-use-in-scripture}

+{{% subject-index-link
+content-type="Reader Q&A"
+content-type-slugified="questions-and-answers"
+link="/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/lazarus-and-jairus-daughter-are-they-sleeping-or-dead/#jesus-describing-lazarus-as-sleeping-in-john-11"
+study-title="Sleep as a Euphemism for Death; Resuscitation; the Afterlife; and More" page-title="Lazarus and Jairus' Daughter - Are They Sleeping or Dead?" header-title="Jesus' describing Lazarus as \"sleeping\" in John 11"
+%}}

 ## Every knee will bow {#every-knee-will-bow}